 By coincidence, at the end of 2021, I talked to Tim about his plans.
 Years ago, as a freelance developer, I had converted their online store for yarns, lanade.de, for him and his wife to Magento and matched the new layout to Tim’s designs.
 What I know today about typography and layout, I pretty much owe to Tim.

-In the meantime, Tim had been further educating himself and looked for a new challenge.
+In the meantime, Tim had been further educating himself, he earned a degree as Bachelor Professional in Media, and he looked for a new challenge.
 My two main criteria for new employees are: I want to be motivated by the collaboration, and I want to learn from them.
 Long story made short—at Image Source Control, Tim is now responsible for everything but the actual source code of the plugin.
 In the first two months, Tim has more than matched my expectations.
 I am thrilled that we accomplished redesigning the website and setting up the shop in such a short time frame.

 Privacy is paramount